ABOUT

 Maëva Berthelot is a choreographer, performer, movement director and teacher whose mode of working unfolds along the threshold between experimental, performative and collaborative approaches.

-As a performer, she has collaborated with artists and companies such as Ohad Naharin, Roberta Jean, Emanuel Gat, Sharon Eyal, Damien Jalet and spent six years as a senior member with Hofesh Shechter Company, contributing creatively as an original cast member in numerous pieces and as a teacher.
+After graduating from the Conservatoire National Supérieur de Paris in 2003, she has collaborated with choreographers such as Emanuel Gat, Ohad Naharin, Sharon Eyal, Damien Jalet, Ola Maciejewska, Oona Doherty, Roberta Jean, Colette Sadler, Lauren Barri Holstein among others and spent six years as a senior member with Hofesh Shechter Company, contributing creatively as an original member in numerous pieces and as a teacher & rehearsal director.